KittyGiraudel/site/_posts/2015-05-18-writing-in-sublime-text.md

   - editing
 ---

 I use to write a lot.<sup>[citation needed]</sup> I have spent countless hours writing articles, books, mails and what else.
 And for all that, I use a single tool: Sublime Text.
 As far as I am concerned, Sublime Text is the perfect environment for writing, especially tech writing.
-In this article, I'd like to show you my setup so you can use Sublime Text for writing as well.
+In this article, I’d like to show you my setup so you can use Sublime Text for writing as well.

 <figure class="figure" style="clear: both">
   <img src="/assets/images/writing-in-sublime-text/preview.png" alt="" />